steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 │       └── mod.rs
 ```

-You can see that we will make various folders such as routes/, handlers/, api/ tets/ etc and files inside them.
+You can see that we will make various folders such as routes/, handlers/, api/, tests/ etc and files inside them.

 You can see many **mod.rs** there.
 But, its contents will be very simple with **pub mod hello_route** etc. You can think them just as helpers to export other files inside each folder.

 If you want more information about this, please refer to [How to modulize your Rust Frontend] or [Rust Yew frontend example](https://github.com/steadylearner/Rust-Full-Stack/tree/master/web/src).

 (Rust wants you to be specific with everything and exporting the modules also.
-If you find its module system difficult, first find what represents them.
-It will be mod.rs in each folder and main.rs or lib.rs in top level. **crate** will represent main.rs or lib.rs and will work as if they are the **crate** or **similar to package in JavaScript**. **self** will be used to use modules inside them instead of main.rs or lib.rs.
+If you find its module system difficult, first search what represents them.
+It will be mod.rs in each folder and main.rs or lib.rs in top level. **crate** will represent main.rs or lib.rs and will work as if they are publisehd **crate** or **similar to package in JavaScript**. **self** will be used to use modules inside them instead of main.rs or lib.rs.
 You may want to use **crate** keyword but it won't because it already used inside **extern crate somecrate** syntax.
-I let this text to help you but it will be better to learn it with examples.)
+So many texts, but I let this to help you but it will be better to learn it with examples.)

-So without those mod.rs files, what you care for will be just **hello_route.rs**, **hello_handler.rs**, **api/hello.rs** and **hello_test.rs**.
+So without those mod.rs files, what we need will be just these.

-You can see all of them include same **hello** and are all releated.
-You will find how easy to make them with this post.

-So what we really care for will be similar to this.

 ```console
 ├── src